Mushroom-Daemon/doks/content/docs/3_psych_triggers/tell_them_why.md

 Explain everything: why does shipping cost that much. be an annoying kid, keep asking why. my shipping, I ship media mail to keep costs low, it takes a week.

+I have something for sale.
+It normally costs $750K.
+I'll sell it now for $150K.
+(Value/Greed) Why?
+(Tell them why.)
+Because someone left a huge deposit and bailed.
+It's the missing person sale.
+You cover the rest and we're all good here.
+(Scarcity---once only.
+Greed.)